 How do I know if I should file a complaint?

 If you believe you have experienced discrimination within the last 300 days, the Massachusetts Commission Against Discrimination is available to assist you.
 If you visit one of our offices and meet with an intake worker, he or she will explain to you what kind of evidence you will need to prove that discrimination occurred.

 How do I file a complaint?

 You can file a complaint in person in either the Boston or Springfield, Worcester and New Bedford office.
 No appointment is necessary.
 For information about each office's hours and directions to each office, please see the Hours and Directions page.
-Please review the Questionnaires and complete any that are relevant to your complaint.

 Can I file a complaint over the phone?

 The MCAD will generally require an in person consultation for intake on non-housing cases unless you require a reasonable accommodation.
 If you require a reasonable accommodation, please call any of our offices to set up an appointment.
 For housing complaints, please call our main line and select the housing information line to set up a housing intake.

 Yes.
 The MCAD will accept complaints by mail as long as they comply with MCAD requirements for filing a complaint.
 However, we have found that an in-person meeting with an intake worker produces the most thorough information gathering.
 However, if you are represented by an attorney, he or she can mail in a complaint accompanied by a self-stamped envelope.

 Can I file a complaint if I am not a U.S. citizen?